 Comprehensive and regular employee training which is aimed at preventing harassment and setting clear expectations around unacceptable employee conduct, will assist an employer's defence that reasonable steps have been taken to prevent discrimination in the workplace.
 An added bonus of investing in such training is that this may well enhance an employer's reputation.
 The incoming changes present an opportunity to reflect on training currently offered and to plan for the future.

 The employer's duty to make reasonable adjustments for employees and job applicants will be largely re-active rather than proactive.
 However, it is advisable to think ahead about what reasonable adjustments could be accommodated in particular roles.

 The new Ordinance will recognise that reasonable adjustments ought to be proportionate to the relative size and resources of the business.
 An early assessment of a business's capacity to implement adjustments will stand an organisation in good stead in respect of its ability to deal with any future requests in a fair and balanced way.
 There is also no need to wait for the Ordinance to take effect to get started – offering reasonable adjustments today can only reflect positively on an employer's workplace values.

-Employment law experts Natasha Newell and Lois Madden are highly experienced in discrimination law and have a significant track record of providing advice and representation to employers and employees in courts and tribunals both in the UK and Guernsey.
+Our Employment Law team are highly experienced in discrimination law and have a significant track record of providing advice and representation to employers and employees in courts and tribunals both in the UK and Guernsey.
 They recently appeared before the Employment and Discrimination Tribunal (in Hitchins vs. Babbé LLP) and secured for their client Guernsey's first ever (and the maximum) award arising from sex discrimination in relation to pay.